CYBERSECURITY FOR MANUFACTURERS

 3. Engage Expert Security Consultants

 Create a cybersecurity strategy.
-Work with security specialists that have expertise in your industry such as Nettitude to advise and help you devise an actionable cybersecurity strategy and plans that address advanced threats without obstructing operations where it is possible.
+Work with security specialists that have expertise in your industry such as LRQA Nettitude to advise and help you devise an actionable cybersecurity strategy and plans that address advanced threats without obstructing operations where it is possible.

 Reduce risk through automation.
 A suggestion would be to manage processes through automation or artificial intelligence rather than physically adding to the infrastructure.
 By taking this approach, you are reducing your scope and the complexity of the environment where possible to better manage your risks.